rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 ### Manage Makes Page (Admin Only)

--	Title of “Manage Makes"
+-	Title of “Manage Makes".
--	Sub heading "Add New Make"
+-	Sub heading "Add New Make".
 -   Central text input to insert a new make.
 -   Central "Save Make" button.
--   Sub Heading "Edit Make"
+-   Sub Heading "Edit Make".
 -   Card Panels containing all of the makes in the DB.
 -   Edit and delete button inside each card panel.